b-jesch/nfocreator/README.md

 >
 > chmod a+x main.py

  Change the line 3-6 (URL, USER, PASS) within the script to your requirements.
-Set the full path of the script into the post processor field in the recording tab.
+Set the full path of the script into the post processor field in the recording tab (configuration >> recordings) of TVHeadend.